Should I Become a Sports Therapist?

 In addition to maintaining certification, athletic trainers will likely be required to earn continuing education credits in a set time frame to maintain a valid license.
 Continuing education credits can be earned by purchasing and reviewing DVDs or webinars as well as attending workshops, seminars or conferences.

 Step 5 - Obtain a Master's Degree

-It is not uncommon for sports therapists to pursue a master's degree.
-Although some programs are open to anyone, other programs require that sports therapists already be certified and licensed for admission.
+It is not uncommon for sports therapists to pursue a master's degree in order to advance in the field.
+Although some master's programs are open to anyone, other programs require that sports therapists already be certified and licensed for admission.
 Students learn advanced therapeutic assessment and therapeutic techniques.
 Students will likely have to meet a research requirement and pass an exam to graduate from the program.
 They may also have a chance to choose between a thesis and non-thesis option.
 It is also possible that students will have an opportunity to complete a practicum or meet a teaching requirement.